hellboxpy/hell/README.md

 ### `hell install`

-Installs all packages in `Pipfile` into the project's Python installation.
+Installs all packages in `pyproject.toml` into the project's Python installation.

 ### `hell add {package}`

-Installs a package using `pipenv` into the project's Python installation
+Installs a package using `uv` into the project's Python installation

 ### `hell remove {package}`

-Uninstalls a package using `pipenv` from the project's Python installation
+Uninstalls a package using `uv` from the project's Python installation

 ### `hell inspect`